dominika-baszanowska/Air-Quality-Data-Continuous/docs/planning.md

 * Our app should work in mobile devices with **Android**, or **IOS** as well as on **websites**.
 * **HTML** will be used for the design process as inticated in the assignment specifications.
 * **Github** will provide us with the means to work collaboratively as well as a mean of having our documentation checked.
+* **Similar Apps** will be researched to make sure we provide added value, and not the same features already offered by the common pollution checkers.

 ![Insert your Context Diagram Here](images/BPC.jpg)